-Using a broom, brush the carpet lightly to work the powder down into its surface.
+Using a broom, lightly brush the carpet to work the powder into its surface.
 Sprinkle an extra layer of baking soda to the surface afterward.
 A thin layer of the powder will not be as effective in removing the odors, so do not be afraid to be liberal with your baking soda.
 Leave the powder to set overnight, and then use a stiff broom to sweep the top layer into a dustpan.

 Then use a strong vacuum cleaner to vacuum the remaining baking soda from the affected area.
 You must sweep the top layer first before vacuuming to avoid damaging your carpet.
 Smell the area to see if there is any change; if so, repeat the process until the smell is gone completely.

 Pet urine odors in the carpet are among the most intolerable.
 If you can smell it, but you are not sure where it is coming from, follow your nose or use a black light to find the target area.
 Certain vitamins and body fluids contain phosphorus.